yano358/db2-project/README.md

 # db2-project

-Project for Databases 2 course at PWR.
+Project for Databases 2 course at PWR that I turned into my fullstack-app excercise.

 ## How to run: